-The sum total of your decisions during the first betting round is probably the most important factor in whether or not you are a winning or losing Texas Hold'em player.
-Your decisions in the first betting round should be determined by two main factors: the strength of your hole cards (also known as your “starting hand”) and your position in the betting order.
+The sum total of your decisions during the first round is probably the most important factor in whether or not you are a winning or losing Texas Hold‘em player.
+Your decisions in the first round should be determined by two main factors: the strength of your hole cards (also known as your “starting hand”) and your position in the order.

 Position in order of play

-The order of betting in the first round is different from the order for the second, third and fourth betting rounds.
-In the first betting round, it is the player immediately to the left of the big blind who acts first and the player in the big blind position who acts last.
+The order of play in the first round is different from the order for the second, third and fourth rounds.
+In the first round, it is the player immediately to the left of the big blind who acts first and the player in the big blind position who acts last.
 In each subsequent round, it is the player in the dealer position who acts last and the player in the small blind position who acts first.

 Early vs late position

-Acting first during a betting round is not a good thing.
-Betting early means that you have less information about the strength of your opponents’ hands, as implied by their behavior (betting or otherwise).
+Acting first during a round is not a good thing.
+Acting early means that you have less information about the strength of your opponents’ hands, as implied by their behavior.
 The player immediately to the left of the big blind must decide whether or not they want to invest their chips in the round based solely on the strength of their starting hand.